danidevadoss/field-mapper/README.md

 }
 ```

-Now the need is to convert User object to UserDto object
+Now we need is to convert `User` object to `UserDto` object.

 ### What we typically do?

-1) For same data type we will used  **getter and setters** to get value for `User` and set it to `UserDto` object
+1) For same data type we will used  **_getter and setters_** to get value for `User` and set it to `UserDto` object.
-2) When we need to set `createdDate` in `UserDto`, we will use conversion method to convert date object from User object to MM-DD-YY formated string. method to convert will be in `DateUtilty.class` for reusing
+2) When we need to set `createdDate` in `UserDto`, we will use conversion method to convert date object from User object to MM-DD-YY formated string. method to convert will be in `DateUtilty.class` for reusing purpose.
-3) For `isActive` field in `UserDto` we need to convert _Y/N_ to _true/false_. we create conversion method in any class let's say `CommonUtility` and use that to convert and set the value to `UserDto`
+3) For `isActive` field in `UserDto` we need to convert _Y/N_ to _true/false_. we can create conversion method in any class, let's say `CommonUtility` and use that to convert to _true/false_ and set the value to `UserDto`.

 let's look at conversion code below,